+Sometimes in Middle English also "a strike, a blow" (late 14c.).
 The Latin word also is the source of Old Irish plag (genitive plaige) "plague, pestilence," German Plage, Dutch plaage.
 Meaning "epidemic that causes many deaths" is from 1540s; specifically in reference to bubonic plague from c.
 1600.
 Modern spelling follows French, which had plague from 15c.
 Weakened sense of "anything annoying" is from c.
 1600.

-late 15c., from Middle Dutch plaghen, from plaghe (n.) "plague" (see plague (n.)).
-Sense of "bother, annoy" it is first recorded 1590s.
+late 15c.
+(Caxton), "infest with disease or other natural calamity," from Middle Dutch plaghen, from plaghe (n.) "plague" (see plague (n.)).
+The sense of "vex, harass, bother, annoy" is recorded from 1590s.
 Related: Plagued; plaguing.

 updated on March 21, 2021